sassoftware/esp-kubernetes/TLS.md

 ...
 ```

-Now in your browser enter [https://esp-foo.sas.com](https://esp-foo.sas.com), the broswer should warn you about the certificate because it's temporary, but you can
+In your browser, enter [https://esp-foo.sas.com](https://esp-foo.sas.com), the browser should warn you about the certificate because it is temporary.
+Nonetheless, you can
 proceed and see Kuard is running.